 Authorising organisations must not alter, amend or add to the clinical content of this document (sections 4, 5 and 6); such action will invalidate the clinical sign-off with which it is provided.
 In addition authorising organisations must not alter section 3 'Characteristics of staff'.
-Only sections 2 and 7 can be amended.
+Only sections 2 and 7 can be amended within the designated editable fields provided.